 By default, output sent to stdout and stderr after daemonization will be silently

 eaten.
-This behaviour may be adjusted by using redirect_stdout
+This behaviour may be adjusted by using redirect_stdout and

-.
-See the documentation for daemonize_wait
+redirect_stderr.
+See the documentation for daemonize_wait below.

-for a description of allow_threads_to_have_been_created
+See daemonize_wait for a description of allow_threads_to_have_been_created.

-val daemonize_wait : ?redirect_stdout:Fd_redirection.t ‑> ?redirect_stderr:Fd_redirection.t ‑> ?cd:string ‑> ?umask:int ‑> ?allow_threads_to_have_been_created:bool ‑> unit ‑> (unit ‑> unit) Core__.Import.Staged.t
+val daemonize_wait : ?redirect_stdout:Fd_redirection.t ‑> ?redirect_stderr:Fd_redirection.t ‑> ?cd:string ‑> ?umask:int ‑> ?allow_threads_to_have_been_created:bool ‑> unit ‑> (unit ‑> unit) Core__.Import.Staged.tdaemonize_wait makes the executing process a daemon, but delays full detachment

 from the calling shell/process until the returned "release" closure is called.